© Shutterstock 2019. Used under licence.

 In 2010, John Trethewey, a Tasmanian historian researching World War 1 veterans, discovered that some were in unmarked graves.
 That led to the Families and Friends of the First AIF in Tasmania starting The Headstone Project.

 John Brownlie and Neil Rossiter, on their own, brought the concept to South Australia and, from 2016 to 2018, set about paving the way.
 They enlisted sponsors and the first headstone was unveiled in 2017.
-Now, as The Headstone Project South Australia Inc., with many more members, we are entering an exciting phase with a stream of research leading to regular dedications of graves.
+In 2019, as The Headstone Project South Australia Inc., with many more members, we entered an exciting phase with a stream of research to enable dedications of more graves.

 Information about our corporate status (ABN and charitable registration etc.) is here.

-Groups in other states are getting under way.
+Like-minded groups are in other states.
 Please get check here to find out more.

 WHY WE ARE

-The exhortation "Lest we forget" is well known and, especially after recent remembrances during the centenary of World War 1, most people would think that as a nation we had indeed remembered everyone who had served in that monstrous war.
+The exhortation "Lest we forget" is well known and, especially after recent remembrances during the centenary of World War 1, most people would think that as a nation we had in fact remembered everyone who had served in that monstrous war.